RekerLab/ActiveDelta/README.md

 ### Code

-Python code for evaluating ActiveDelta and traditional models based on their ability to identify the most potent leads during exploitative active learning.
+Python code for evaluating ActiveDelta and traditional approaches based on their ability to identify the most potent leads during exploitative active learning.

 ### Datasets